jrleon90/book-search-api/README.md

 ![alt text](http://res.cloudinary.com/jrleon90/image/upload/v1528253006/get_book_request.png "Postman example")

-The response it would a JSON object with the books inside the Elasticsearch index.
+The response it would be a JSON object with the books inside the Elasticsearch index.

 2. **SEARCH A BOOK**